Key takeaways:

 Clean the injection site with an alcohol swab.
 Let the area dry before injecting your dose, otherwise it may sting when you inject.

 Pinch a fold of skin where you plan to inject and hold it.
-Then, insert the needle into your skin.
+Then, insert the needle into your skin at a 45-degree angle.
 Your healthcare team can show you how to do this properly.

 Slowly inject your dose, making sure to push the plunger all the way in.